mead-ml/mead-baseline/docs/tagging.md

 ## Status

 This model is implemented in TensorFlow and PyTorch (there is an old version in Torch7, which is no longer supported).
-The PyTorch CRF implementation is still experimental.

 ### Latest Runs